 The ECTC’s principal task is to provide operational support to Member States in investigations following terrorist attacks.
 It cross-checks live operational data against the data Europol already has, quickly bringing financial leads to light, and analyses all available investigative details to assist in compiling a structured picture of the terrorist network.

 The ECTC builds on Europol’s established tools and counter terrorism networks, which have already played an important part in the European response to terrorist threats, but includes a number of new features.

 In the event of a major terrorist event, the ECTC can contribute to a coordinated response.
 Different teams are available for this purpose, often combined with counter terrorism experts temporarily seconded from Member States, depending on the nature of the event.

 The ECTC’s specialist teams of analysts and experts collate operational information from law enforcement from all Member States as well as from third parties.
 The teams work on this information to establish the wider EU perspective on counter terrorism for both operational and strategic goals.

-As a result of the ECTC’s information sharing operations, Europol has been able to upgrade its overall counter-terrorism capabilities.
-It is now better equipped to provide Member States, and key partners such as Interpol and Eurojust, with new possibilities for the effective management of counter terrorism intelligence.
+The ECTC’s information-sharing operations strengthens Europol overall counter-terrorism capabilities.
+It equipped to assist Member States, and key partners such as Interpol and Eurojust, in the effective management of counter terrorism intelligence.